Amy Kaner

 Avis

-When I’m not doing yoga, you can find me traveling, playing violin, cooking, and spending time with friends, family, and my dogs.
+Outside the studio, Hailey enjoys traveling, playing the violin, cooking, and spending time with her friends, family, and dogs.

 Jenn Martell